Potrero, California: Demographics

-There were 208 housing units at an average density of 66.1 per square mile, of the occupied units 113 (59.8%) were owner-occupied and 76 (40.2%) were rented.
-The homeowner vacancy rate was 5.0%; the rental vacancy rate was 1.3%.
-Of the population 379 people (57.8%) lived in owner-occupied housing units and 277 people (42.2%) lived in rental housing units.
+There were 192 housing units at an average density of 61.0 /mi2, of which 180 (93.8%) were occupied.
+Of these, 95 (52.8%) were owner-occupied, and 85 (47.2%) were occupied by renters.

 Blackwater controversy

 In 2007, Blackwater USA submitted plans to build a weapons training facility in Potrero.
 The plans generated substantial controversy in the community.

 Local activists organized a recall campaign against the members of the local planning group.
 On 11 December 2007, all five members of the Potrero Community Planning Group who approved the Blackwater project lost their seats in a recall election.
 On March 7, 2008, Blackwater USA pulled their application for this facility.